Why You Should Set Goals for Budget

 For the Short and Long Term

 As you set goals, you should make sure that you are thinking about both long-term and short-term financial goals.
-For example, saving for retirement should always be a priority in your budget, though it's a long-term goal while establishing an emergency fund of at least $1,000 is a short-term goal to work toward.
+For example, saving for retirement should always be a priority in your budget.
+However, retirement is a long-term goal while establishing an emergency fund of at least $1,000 is a short-term goal that you can attempt.

 It's possible to work toward both short and long-term goals in a successful budget.
 In fact, these two things will give you peace of mind and allow you to make decisions about how you want to spend the rest of your money without worry.